 - Table of Contents

-- ■ Kosugi Hoan Museum of Art, Nikko where you can feel the attraction of artists who worked hard to establish a national park
+- Kosugi Hoan Museum of Art, Nikko: Feel the attraction of artists who worked hard to establish Nikko National Park

-- ■ Kanaya Hotel History Museum traces the origin of the Kanaya Hotel, which laid the foundation for Nikko's development in the Meiji era
+- Kanaya Hotel History Museum: Tracing the origin of the Kanaya Hotel, which laid the foundation for Nikko's development in the Meiji era

 - Nikko Tamozawa Imperial Villa Memorial Park, once an Imperial residence used by Emperor Taisho as a summer retreat

-- ■ Cross-crountry skiing: Perfect way to experience Nikko's natural beauty!
+- Cross-crountry skiing in Nikko: Perfect way to experience Nikko's natural beauty!

-- ■ See hot water springing up from the ground in Yumoto Onsen at a Gensen Koya – the source for Oku Nikko
+- See hot water springing up from the ground in Yumoto Onsen at Gensen Koya – the source for Oku Nikko

 Accompanying Morita on this walk is Timothy, an American and native of New York.
 He met up with Morita at the Tobu Nikko Station which is about two hours by limited express train from Asakusa in Tokyo.